-Fairly common in wet lowland heath and lower upland bogs and mires Keeled Skimmer breeds in boggy mires and seepages and the edges of runnels, streams and ponds in lowland heathland and the lower parts of moorland.
+Fairly common in wet lowland heath and lower upland bogs and mires

+Keeled Skimmer breeds in boggy mires and seepages and the edges of runnels, streams and ponds in lowland heathland and the lower parts of moorland.
 It occurs at altitudes of up to 400m on Dartmoor and Exmoor, although is much scarcer at the latter; a record from Cramber Pool (430m) is probably the highest.
 Sites typically have abundant bog-mosses Sphagnum species.

-Devon has many excellent sites for Keeled Skimmer, especially valley mires in Dartmoor, Exmoor and the East Devon Pebblebed Heaths.
+Devon has many excellent sites for Keeled Skimmer, especially valley mires in Dartmoor, Exmoor and the East Devon Pebblebed Heaths, with sparser records from springline mires in the Blackdown Hills.
 Heathier Culm grassland sites often hold this species.
 Between late June and early August, counts of over 100 have come from Aylesbeare Common (1995 and 2005), Bicton Common (1995), Doetor Mire (2005), Blackabrook, Lee Moor (2005), Wigford Down (2010) and Vixen Tor Mire (2005), with maxima of 200 at Walla Brook (Riddon Ridge) on 11 July 1999, 200+ at Colaton Raleigh Common in July 2006 and 250 at Smallhanger on 6 August 2006.